 Advanced analysis, based on the use of different algorithms: Not only are the differences highlighted are screened according to their shape, size, distance, etc... in order to eliminate any element other than smoke as much as possible, but other algorithms, of the "machine vector support" type or not using automatic classifiers, working on the basis of parameters extracted from one or more images, complete this analysis.

-The images thus received (17,280 images per 24 hours and per equipped site) are stored for 24 hours.
-All images are therefore transmitted, whether or not they contain detection.
-If an image and its linked file show a detection, an automatic check is carried out so as to trigger an alarm only if this detection has not taken place in an exclusion zone (an area where permanent smoke is known, for example a factory chimney).
+The images thus received (13500 images per site per 24 hours and per site equipped) are stored for 30 days.
+All images are therefore transmitted, whether or not they contain a detection.
+If an image and its linked file show a detection, an automatic check is carried out so that an alarm is only triggered if this detection has not taken place in an exclusion zone (zone where permanent smoke is known, for example a factory chimney).

-Together with the images, the system sends the operational centre the angular orientation (azimuth) and the estimated distance of the detection from the high point.
+With the images, the system sends the angular orientation (azimuth) to the operational centre in relation to the high point.

 All information (fire confirmation, contact details, etc.) is directly transmitted to the user's usual alert management system.

-If only one tower has detected smoke, the telemetry distance is used.
-If at least two towers have detected the smoke, the control centre will confirm the location of the fire by triangulation.
+Suppression: If only one tower has detected the smoke, the distance given in telemetry is used.
+If at least two towers have detected the smoke, the control centre will confirm the location of the disaster by triangulation.

-Depending on the site, the transmission can also be carried out by any other high-speed communication media: ADSL, fibre, satellite, etc.
+Depending on the site, the transmission is carried out by high-speed communication media: IP radio, fibre, etc.

 At the operational centre, images of the various observation points and any alarms are received on one or more computer stations.

-The "ADELIE" system allows for the efficient detection of any suspicious smoke and its precise location.
-In addition, it facilitates fire tracking and the guidance of fire-fighting means.
+The ADELIE system allows for the efficient detection of any suspicious smoke and its precise location.
+In addition, it facilitates the monitoring of the fire and the guidance of the fire-fighting resources.

-The system also makes it possible, without mobilising a unit, to quickly and accurately validate the location of a fire start signalled by a ¨APPEL 18¨
+The system's "Doubtfulness" section also makes it possible, without mobilising a unit, to quickly and accurately validate the location of a fire reported by a "CALL 18".

-As with any automatic system, it is essential that there is human validation of the alarms transmitted.
-It is the operators of the operational centre who, with the help of a high definition camera equipped with a powerful zoom (26X), decide to validate the alarms and confirm the existence and importance of a fire outbreak.
+As with any automatic system, it is essential that there is a human validation of the alarms transmitted.
+It is the operators of the operations centre who, with the help of a high-definition camera equipped with a powerful optical zoom (30X, coupled with a long vision focal length), decide to validate the alarms and confirm the existence and importance of a fire outbreak.